 Magnesium is essential for healthy bones and teeth, helping regulate the absorption and metabolism of Calcium, a key mineral for bone formation.
 Magnesium facilitates the conversion of Vitamin D into its active form.
 And when Vitamin D is active, Calcium can be absorbed into the body.

-A Magnesium deficiency can lead to decreased bone density, which makes bones more fragile and susceptible to fractures.
+A Magnesium and Vitamin D deficiency can lead to decreased bone density, which makes bones more fragile and susceptible to fractures.

 7. Headaches and migraines